-Professor Shin’s research focuses quantitative marketing, marketing strategy, and applied economic theory.
+Professor Shin’s research focuses on quantitative marketing, marketing strategy, and applied economic theory.
 He is a leading scholar in marketing strategy, and his research focuses on analytical modeling of strategic interactions between firms and consumers.
-His several award-winning pieces of research advance our understanding of firms’ strategic actions in the context of social interactions and digital marketing; in particular, consumer journey in the digital sphere, word of mouth, advertising, pricing strategies, and CRM.
+His several award-winning pieces of research advance our understanding of firms’ strategic decisions in the context of social interactions and digital marketing; in particular, consumer journey in the digital sphere, word of mouth, advertising, pricing strategies, and CRM.

 Also, Professor Shin’s research is published in all of the premier academic marketing and economics journals: Journal of Marketing Research, Management Science, Marketing Science, RAND Journal of Economics, and Quantitative Marketing and Economics.
 For two years in a row (2010, 2011), Shin has been the recipient of the John D. C. Little Best Paper Award, awarded for the best marketing paper published in Marketing Science and Management Science.
 In 2011, he was also named a Marketing Science Institute Young Scholar, a title awarded to “potential leaders of the next generation of marketing academics.”
-In 2018, he was once again recognized his influence in the field by being nominated as a Marketing Science Institute inaugural MIS Scholar, a title awarded to “top scholars recognizing individuals’ excellence in scholarship who have already helping to set the research agenda for the field.”
+In 2018, he was once again recognized for his influence in the field by being nominated as a Marketing Science Institute inaugural MIS Scholar, a title awarded to “top scholars recognizing individuals’ excellence in scholarship who have already helped to set the research agenda for the field.”
 He was a recipient of 2020 Inspiring Yale award for inspiring Yale students in and out of the classroom.
 He now serves as a Vice President of ISMS (INFORMS Society for Marketing Science).